Consider the following points when choosing your departure date and arrival city:

-The seasons and more precisely the local weather patterns might help you decide when exactly to start your adventure.
-You may want to avoid arriving in the middle of winter in South Korea, or during the rainy season in Peru…
+The seasons and, more precisely, the local weather patterns might help you decide when exactly to start your adventure.
+You may want to avoid arriving in the middle of winter in South Korea, or during the rainy season in Peru, for example.

 National holidays and major events may also motivate you to leave at a particular time of the year—how about starting your adventure during the cherry blossom season in Japan, or just before Carnival in Brazil?